robertkowalski/magnolia-cli/README.md

 Install the package **globally**

+#### Magnolia CLI is currently BETA ####
+To install it, you need to specify the `@beta` tag like in the following snippet

+`npm --registry=https://npm.magnolia-cms.com/repository/npm install @magnolia/cli@beta -g`

+Omitting the `@beta` tag will install the *latest* version which, as long as `Magnolia cli` is not released as final, corresponds to the latest development snapshot.

 `npm --registry=https://npm.magnolia-cms.com/repository/npm install @magnolia/cli -g`

-or checkout the code, build it with `npm pack` and finally install it from locale source e.g.
+Alternatively you can checkout the latest code, build it with `npm pack` and finally install it from locale source e.g.

-`npm install /path/to/source/magnolia-cli-1.0.0.tgz -g`
+`npm install /path/to/source/magnolia-cli-0.0.1.tgz -g`

 ## Commands ##
 To invoke a command, execute `mgnl <command> [options]` on your shell.

 To see what commands are available simply enter `mgnl` or `mgnl -h`

 ```